Oxford-Synthesizer-Crazies/oscar-service-manual/manual/overview.md

 # Known OSCar repair companies

 Here we will collect the contact information of companies and people who have experience with OSCars, so you can try to find one near you.

+If you want to be on this list, please email regebro@gmail.com, with some evidence that you have experience with OSCar synths.